sofianebelbrik/water_pollution_prediction_system/README.md

 # 💧 BeAware: Water Quality Prediction & Outlier Detection System

-BeAware is an AI-powered environmental awareness system designed to monitor, analyze, and predict water quality across the UK.
+BeAware is an AI-powered environmental awareness system designed to monitor, analyse, and predict water quality across the UK.
 It leverages real-time geolocation and historical data to alert users about pollution levels in rivers, lakes, canals, and groundwater sources.

 ---